ibrahimkhan4610/git-github/README.md

 # git-github
-This Git and GitHub Tutorial
+This is Git and GitHub Tutorial